karm435/landlordsco.github.io/README.md

-# website for Invoice Co app
+# website for Landlords Co app

-This repo contains the contents of the Invoice Co app.
+This repo contains the contents of the Landlords Co app.